 Inmate Store Call is held every Wednesday.
 All items for inmate property must be purchased through the commissary (Store Call).
 All items on the Store Call list are approved for inmate possession.
 Absolutely no items will be accepted over the counter on behalf of the inmate.
 No Exceptions!

 Friends and family of Bulloch County Jail inmates may now easily add money on an inmates account doesn’t matter if you get the money in cash or from a Best Buy credit card.
 The money may then be used for Store Call.
-There is a machine located in the lobby of the Bulloch County Sheriff’s Office to accept the funds.
+There is a kiosk located in the lobby of the Bulloch County Sheriff’s Office to accept the funds.
 The machine accepts cash or credit cards.
 There is a $2.75 processing fee added to each transaction.

-The Bulloch County Jail uses Evercom for inmate phone calls.
+The Bulloch County Jail uses Securus for inmate phone calls.
 If you are unable to receive incoming inmate phone calls to a private residence, please call 1-800-844-6591 to unblock the incoming inmate calls.

 Make Inmate Deposits